Entanglement in $(1+1)$-dimensional Free Scalar Field Theory: Tiptoeing between Continuum and Discrete Formulations: Introduction

-In this context, Raamsdonk put forth the idea that AdS/CFT implies that entanglement and gravitation are intertwined \cite{VanRaamsdonk:2010pw,VanRaamsdonk:2009ar}.
-This idea became more concrete in subsequent works.
-In particular, it was shown that the first law of entanglement thermodynamics is equivalent to the linearized Einstein equations over the AdS backround \cite{Lashkari:2013koa,Faulkner:2013ica}, see also \cite{Blanco:2013joa}.
-Besides the shortcomings of these calculations, namely the fact that they are performed only for spherical entangling surfaces, they hint that gravity originates from entanglement.
-In a similar manner, Maldacena and Susskind proposed that entanglement is the analogue of gravitational wormholes, or, as it became known, ER=EPR \cite{Maldacena:2013xja}.
+Van Raamsdonk put forth the idea that AdS/CFT implies that entanglement and gravitation are intertwined \cite{VanRaamsdonk:2010pw,VanRaamsdonk:2009ar}.
+This idea became more concrete in subsequent works \cite{Lashkari:2013koa,Faulkner:2013ica}.
+In the same spirit, Maldacena and Susskind proposed that entanglement is the analogue of gravitational wormholes, a statement that goes by the name ER=EPR \cite{Maldacena:2013xja}.
 Susskind took a step further and argued in an open letter that we already know that General Relativity and Quantum Mechanics are exactly the same thing \cite{Susskind:2017ney}.
 In his words: ``\emph{Where there is quantum mechanics, there is also gravity}".

-Let us also mention that a statistical/emergent interpretation of gravity was considered long ago, either in the context of general relativity \cite{Jacobson:1995ab} or in a more abstract approach \cite{Verlinde:2010hp}.
+A concrete realization of such a mechanism for emergent gravity has been developed in the context of AdS/CFT.
+Any quantum subsystem obeys the first law of entanglement thermodynamics, namely

+where $H_A$ is the modular Hamiltonian that is defined as $\rho_{A}=e^{-H_A}$.
+It was shown that the first law of entanglement thermodynamics in the bulk is equivalent to the linearized Einstein equations over the AdS backround \cite{Lashkari:2013koa,Faulkner:2013ica}, see also \cite{Blanco:2013joa}.

-In the spirit of the above, it is worth probing these considerations beyond the AdS/CFT paradigm by returning to the pioneering works that introduced the study of entanglement in Quantum Field Theory.
-The question that deserves serious thought is the following: besides the fact that entanglement entropy obeys an Area Law at the vacuum state\footnote{Keep in mind that the vacuum is a very special state.
-For an arbitrary state entanglement entropy is extensive \cite{Page:1993df}.}, which is a striking similarity with the entropy of Black Holes, is there any other signature of gravitational physics in this system?
+In the spirit of the above, it is worth probing these considerations beyond the framework AdS/CFT.
+One way to approach these considerations is the following: The entanglement entropy of a scalar field obeys an area law at the vacuum state,\footnote{Keep in mind that the vacuum is a very special state.
+For an arbitrary state entanglement entropy is extensive \cite{Page:1993df}.} which is a striking similarity with the entropy of Black Holes.
+Is there any other signature of gravitational physics in such a system?
 After all entanglement entropy is only a particular measure of entanglement.
-The spectrum of the reduced density matrix, which is known as entanglement spectrum, contains much more information that enables us to probe many more aspects of the system under consideration.
-We already know that this is the case for instance when it comes to the Quantum Hall Effect \cite{Moore:1991ks,Li:2008kda}.
+The spectrum and the eigenfunctions of the reduced density matrix contain much more information.\footnote{We already know that this is the case for instance when it comes to the Quantum Hall Effect \cite{Moore:1991ks,Li:2008kda}.}